treisig/2048-game/README.md

 # 2048-game

-**Disclaimer: this game was made for COMP 426, please do not use this code to aide yourself in any assignment.
+**Disclaimer: this game was made for COMP 426, please do not use this code to aide yourself in the assignments in any way.

 To play this game, please run the following commands: